 This exciting new 1-week course will share the details of the specialized C2S2 expertise and facilities that manage, study and reproduce wild animals on a sufficient scale to create demographically and genetically stable populations.
 These organizations are ‘non-traditional’ in that they have substantial space and specialized resources that allow animal production as well as scientific study and population recovery, including for reintroduction.
 This course, through lectures, discussions and field demonstrations, is designed to communicate information on the philosophies, practices, facilities and expertise associated with ‘conservation breeding’, including what makes breeding centers unique and effective.
 The course will be led by Dr. David Wildt (SCBI) and will be taught by a team of expert instructors from within C2S2 institutions.

-The course will focus on four thematic areas:
+The course will focus on three thematic areas:

 - Creating sustainable populations of species ex situ that are linked to their wild counterparts,

 - Multi-disciplinary research on wild animals to inform management of captive and wild endangered species,

 - Ecosystem management at large breeding centers including the promotion of local biodiversity and

 - Using resources for special opportunities in public awareness, conservation education, guest experience and financial sustainability.